 My version of butternut squash pasta rejects a blended sauce in favour of beautiful chunks of squash cooked in wine with rosemary, bacon and

 Chilli & Bacon Butternut Squash Pasta.

-Often butternut squash pasta recipes take the form of a blended sauce, this recipe is a little different.
+Often squash or pumpkin pasta recipes take the form of a blended sauce, this recipe is a little different.

 It features cubes of butternut squash cooked in bacon and chilli… I know right!
 Bacon and chili!
 It also has a little white wine and some rosemary.

 It creates a recipe that feels a little more substantial and filling.

 The lack of blending the butternut squash also result in less washing up.
 This, according to my wife, is a very good thing.

 The flavours are really clean and whilst the recipe is not a 30-minute wonder it is incredibly easy to cook.

 Squash and Pumpkin recipes present a challenge to folk like me that primarily cook for two people.

 I thrive on variation in my diet so always try to have a lot of recipes lined up when I am cooking with butternut squash.

 I could of course cut and prepare the squash and freeze it up.
 But my ‘freezer management’ skills are not exactly at ninja level.

 I much prefer to use a small squash and prepare and eat it in different ways.

 So this week we have this butternut squash pasta, a new North African lamb kofta with roasted butternut squash.

 I even managed to squeeze out a version of a Burmese Pumpkin Curry using butternut squash.